 I realised as I was walking along the paths which joined the summits, that I had a few people following me.
 This sort of thing never happens in Northumberland and I felt a sudden pang of responsibility in case I took them the wrong way.
-I therefore stopped and told them that I wasn’t necessarily going along the right path, just to take the pressure off me and to encourage them to cross check their maps.
+I therefore stopped and told them that I wasn’t necessarily going along the right path, just to encourage them to cross check their maps.

-It was a straightforward hike along narrow paths to Gibson Knott, the next summit (420m) where I paused to take in the wonderful views all around.
+It was a straightforward hike along narrow paths to Gibson Knott, the next summit (420m) where I paused to take in the impressive views all around.

 From here the path became wilder and rockier, and the skies were darkening as I climbed towards the slightly higher Calf Crag (537m) where I stopped for lunch.

 I continued around a small tarn which isn’t named on the map.
 I was struggling to locate the indistinct path which turns sharply north eastwards around the head of the Greenburn valley towards Steel Fell.
 Luckily another walker told me that I should simply follow the iron fence posts to the summit.
 Easy once you know.
 The fence posts take you across a boggy plateau, before beginning the gentle ascent up the undulating shoulder of the fell towards the summit cairn.